DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/4 Sprites.md

 *Note this does squish our sprite vertically.
 For me it looks ok but if yours does not set it to something that does.
 If you do just be careful while working with the colliders size.*

+*Also note, this might cause the sprite to be cutoff, simply change "Tile Mode" to "Adaptive".
+This is just below the "Width" and "Height" settings.*

 Now go to the "Box Collider 2D".

 * Click the "Edit Collider" button.
 This is just to see the size of the collider easier.